Zhao Chongyang: Kickboxing career

-Chongyang faced Yang Hua at Wu Lin Feng 2021: WLF on Haihua Island on October 30, 2021.
+Zhao faced Yang Hua at Wu Lin Feng 2021: WLF on Haihua Island on October 30, 2021.
 He won the fight by a second-round technical knockout.

-Chongyang faced Ali Zanrifar at Wu Lin Feng 2023: Chinese New Year on February 4, 2023.
+Zhao faced Ali Zarinfar at Wu Lin Feng 2023: Chinese New Year on February 4, 2023.
+He lost by unanimous decision.

+Zhao took part in a four-man tournament on September 28, 2024 at Wu Lin Feng 548.
+In the semifinals he defeated Daniel Puertas Gallardo by knockout with low kicks in the second round.
+In the final he faced Jin Ying and defeated him by unanimous decision after scoring two knockdowns.